 responder shall send Sensing Measurement Report frames in sensing measurement instances that result from

 the sensing measurement setup.
+If a sensing initiator assigns in a Sensing Measurement Setup Request frame the role of sensing receiver to the sensing responder and also sets the Sensing Measurement Report Requested subfield to 0, the sensing responder shall not send Sensing Measurement Report frames in sensing measurement instances that result from

+the sensing measurement setup.
+In both cases, the sensing measurements are available locally to SME in the sensing receiver.

-If a sensing initiator assigns in a Sensing Measurement Setup Request frame only the role of sensing receiver to the sensing responder and sets the Sensing Measurement Report Requested subfield to 0, the sensing initiator shall also assign the sensing responder to be polled in the TB sensing measurement instance by setting the Poll Assigned subfield of the Sensing Measurement Parameters field within the Sensing Measurement
+If a sensing initiator assigns in a Sensing Measurement Setup Request frame only the role of sensing receiver to the sensing responder and sets the Sensing Measurement Report Requested subfield to 0, the sensing initiator shall also assign the sensing responder to be polled in the TB sensing measurement instance by setting the Poll Assigned field in the TB Sensing Specific subelement of the Sensing Measurement Parameters element in the Sensing Measurement

 Setup Request frame to 1.

-In non-TB sensing measurement instances, if a sensing initiator assigns in a Sensing Measurement Setup

-Request frame the role of sensing receiver to the sensing responder and also sets the Sensing Measurement

-Report Requested subfield to 0, the sensing responder shall not send Sensing Measurement Report frames in

-sensing measurement instances that result from the sensing measurement setup.